 Having flown numerous times in business class on American 777-300s trans Pacific, I’ve always wanted to try the Flagship First seats and service on this aircraft.
-For me, the only way to do that without purchasing a first-class ticket in dollars or miles ( I have better uses for both), is by buying a cheap business-class ticket and using a Systemwide Upgrade (SWU).
+For me, the only way to do that without purchasing a first-class ticket in dollars or miles ( I have better uses for both), is buying a cheap business-class ticket and using a American AIrlines Systemwide Upgrade (SWU).
+I get four of them each year I reach 100,000 Elite Qualifying Miles on American and up to 10 if I reach or exceed 250,000 EQMs.

 I was tipped to a good business-class fare from Vancouver, Canada (YVR) to HKG.
-It was about $2,500 round trip in B class earning double Elite Qualifying Miles.
+It was about $2,500 round trip in Business class earning double Elite Qualifying Miles.
 While $2,500 is a lot of money, that is relatively cheap for business class, especially considering that the trip to HKG would be in first-class thanks to the SWU that cleared at booking.

 After the red eye from YVR I visited the American Express Centurion Lounge for a shower and breakfast.

 Then it was a brief stop in the D Concourse Admirals Club.
-It has a very nice private buffet dining area for those flying international B class or higher and Executive Platinums on long-haul international flights.
+It has a very nice private buffet dining area for those flying international business or first class and Executive Platinums on long-haul international flights.
 The showers are also very nice here, and there are more of them than in the Centurion Lounge.

 Finally, it was time for the much-anticipated experience in American’s Flagship First Class.

 American Airlines Flagship First Class 777-300ER DFW-HKG

 American 777-300s have eight Flagship First Class seats in two rows configured 1-2-1.
 The seats are an amazing 30 inches wide.
 Seat pitch varies from 64 to 78 inches.
 Seat pitch is somewhat misleading here because all of the first-class seats have oodles of leg room.
 The leather and cloth seats are ultra comfortable in any position.
 There was little evidence of wear and tear.

 Seat controls are infinitely variable and have multiple preset positions, a massage function, and lumbar support adjustment .

 The tray table is huge – large enough to accommodate dining with another passenger.